SrinidhV/Handwritten-Digit-Recognition/README.md

-# Handwritten-Digit-Recognition
+# Handwritten Digit Recognition using Python

+## Overview
-Python-based machine learning project for recognizing handwritten digits using the MNIST dataset.
-Implements CNN, KNN, and SVM algorithms and includes image preprocessing and prediction capabilities.
+This project aims to recognize handwritten numerical digits using machine learning techniques, employing the MNIST dataset.

+## Technologies
+- Python
+- TensorFlow
+- Keras
+- OpenCV

+## Dataset
+Utilizes the MNIST dataset, which contains 28x28 pixel images of handwritten digits.

+## Features
+- Image preprocessing
+- CNN model implementation
+- Performance comparison of KNN and SVM
+- Processing and predicting new images